llvm/clangd-www/troubleshooting.md

 Try to configure your project with an absolute path to the compiler (`/usr/bin/gcc`, not `gcc`).
-The logs (with `--log=verbose`) can tell you the `cc1` command, including which paths searched for the standard library.
+The logs (with `--log=verbose`) can tell you the `cc1` command, including which paths were searched for the standard library.
 You can compare this to the output of `clang -### <args>`.

 If you're using an unusual compiler (e.g. a cross-compiler for a different